coreykirkland/metaMAG_BETA/README.md

 ## 1. metaMAG_visualisation_setup
 * Combines data produced during metaMAG_genome with KEGG information (selected KOs and all KOs from the KEGG database) and MAG classification.
 * Run this script once to setup files required for the below visualisation scripts.
-* Requires a table of MAG classification - see below and table provided:
+* Requires a table of MAG classification (named MAG_Taxonomy.tsv in working direcory) - see below for example table provided:

 ```
 MAG	Depth	Bacteria	Phylum	Class	Order	Family	Genus	Species